orxaicom/Sefaria-Desktop-Unofficial/README.md

       [removed](https://www.mongodb.com/docs/v4.4/tutorial/manage-journaling/)
       the `--nojournal` option.
 * [ ] Should we have a GUI or just ship this as a server?
+* [ ] Investigate more efficient solutions that don't depend on Redis and MongoDB, and directly serve with electron.
 * [ ] If some Windows users experiment with running this on WSL, that would be intersting.
       Mac people as well.
 * [ ] See whether we can query the api locally like